-The microwaves will TRANSMIT through paper, plastic, glass and china and, therefore, it is containers made of these substances that are used in microwave cookery.
+The microwaves will TRANSMIT through paper, plastic, glass and china.
+Therefore, containers made of these substances are used in microwave cookery.

 3.Absorption

 The microwave energy is ABSORBED by the food.
 The energy penetrates the outside area of the food causing the molecules to vibrate over 2,450,000,000 times a second.
 This vibration causes the water molecules to rub against each other producing frictional heat which cooks this outer part of the food; the heat is then couducted through the food to cook the centre.
 Food, therefore, cooks from the outside, inwards.